Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Physical Origin of Baryonic Effects and Scatter

 We have previously noted that, even after removing the Poisson scatter, a substantial intrinsic host-to-host variation remains in both the current and infall subhalo abundances.
 We close this Section by examining how the SHMF scatter depends on halo formation time, concentration and DM halo shape and by extending previous $N$-body studies not only to the baryonic case at $z=0$, but also to infall.

 We begin the analysis of the scatter by studying haloes in a narrow mass range, to reduce the known correlation between halo mass and subhalo abundance.
-In Figure \ref{fig:propcorr}, results are shown for Milky Way-like hosts in the mass range $10^{12}$ to $10^{12.5} M_\odot$ (992 and 1052 objects in total in Illustris and Illustris-Dark respectively), at $z=0$ (top) and infall (bottom).
+In Figure \ref{fig:propcorr}, results are shown for Milky Way-like hosts in the mass range $10^{12}$ to $10^{12.5} M_\odot$ (992 and 1052 objects in Illustris and Illustris-Dark respectively), at $z=0$ (top) and infall (bottom).
 At fixed halo mass, the dependence of subhalo abundance ($\mu > 10^{-3}$, i.e. larger than about $10^9M_\odot$) is given as a function of halo formation redshift, DM halo concentration and DM halo shape at $r=0.15 R_{200}$ for Illustris-Dark (black) and Illustris (red).
 Dashed and dotted thin horizontal lines denote the 1 and 2-$\sigma$ scatter of subhalo abundance in the selected host mass bin.
 Solid curves denote the mean abundance at fixed host properties within the 5th and 95th percentiles of the host property distributions.
 Shaded areas around the mean curves denote the variation in subhalo richness at fixed host property.
 The numbers reported in each panel are the Pearson correlation coefficients for each pair of subhalo abundance and host property.
+Although we associate subhaloes to their hosts using their 3-dimensional (3D) separations, the results in this Section hold for {\it projected} abundances as well.
+In general, considering 2D-projected separations would result in abundances that are systematically larger by about 50\%, regardless of halo mass and other host properties.
+This would introduce a normalization shift in Figure \ref{fig:propcorr}, but would not affect the trends we discuss below.

 Firstly, by comparing Illustris (red lines) and Illustris-Dark (black lines) in general, we note that the abundances in Illustris are lower relative to Illustris-Dark, consistent with our previous results on the suppression of low-mass subhaloes in haloes of this mass.
 Secondly, we confirm previous DMO results at $z=0$: halo formation redshift and concentration are negatively correlated with subhalo abundances.
 Previous studies on subhalo abundance have often neglected the effect of DM halo shapes on subhalo abundance.
 In Illustris-Dark, we find a very weak correlation between halo shape and subhalo abundance: more spherical haloes tend to contain more subhaloes, with such an effect being strongest when using the shape parameter $s$ at $r=0.15 R_{200}$, i.e. relatively close to the halo center.
 Such a correlation, if it does exist, can arise from the relationship between halo shape and its orbital characteristics: particles and subhaloes in more spherical haloes have been found in simulations to have a higher proportion of tube orbits to box orbits \citep[][Chua et al. in prep]{Bryan12v422}.
 Subhaloes in tube orbits tend to have larger pericenter distances, which may reduce the amount of tidal stripping they experience \citep{Wadepuhl11v410}.